thoughtbot/shoulda-context/README.md

 ## Credits

-Shoulda Context is maintained by [Travis Jeffery][travis-jeffery] and thoughtbot.
+Shoulda Context is maintained by [Travis Jeffery][travis-jeffery].
 Thank you to all the [contributors].

 [travis-jeffery]: https://github.com/travisjeffery
 [contributors]: https://github.com/thoughtbot/shoulda-context/contributors